 A tidy display of cakes.

 Each cake or plate of bakes has a label saying what it is so that customers can see straight away what they are without having to ask.
 If they do ask, we can instantly see ourselves what the cakes are without having to find the person who baked it.
 If a cake is slightly unusual we put the main ingredients on the back of the label.
-Our labels are flags made quite simply from wooden skewers with address labels wrapped round them which we then poke into the cakes.
+Our labels are flags made quite simply from wooden skewers with address labels wrapped round them which we then push into the cakes so that they stand up and can be easily read.

 We have a few tables and chairs set up on the premises so that people can enjoy their cake with a cup of tea or coffee.
 We charge for the drinks of course, adding to the takings, and have collected nice china (mostly from charity shops) to serve them in.